Topics on this page

 - Loss of Driver's License & Child Support

 If you are supposed to be receiving child support payments on behalf of a child or children, and the other parent is not making timely or complete child support payments, there are a number of steps you can take to enforce court-ordered child support.
 If you are required to pay child support, you should be aware of some of the measures that can be taken should you fail to fulfill your support obligation.
 A good place to start looking for information is the Frequently Asked Questions pages linked from the Child Support Resources page on the Maryland Department of Human Resources website.

 Families receiving public assistance.
 In Maryland, each county has a Child Support Enforcement Agency location that can assist custodial parents in establishing an order for, and collecting child support from the other parent.
-A list of locations if available online here.
+A list of locations is available online here.
 This agency is responsible for collecting child support for families receiving cash assistance.
-If you receive cash assistance or medical assistance, child support services will be provided free of charge.
+If you receive cash assistance, medical assistance, or have not received at least $3,5000 of child support within a 12-month period beginning October 1 of each year, child support services will be provided free of charge.

 Tools the Agency can use to collect child support.
 If the noncustodial parent does not pay on time, or does not pay in full, the child support enforcement office may:

 - Withhold child support from wages and unemployment benefits, Workers’ Compensation claims, etc;